VenturianTome/VenturianTome/src/4.World/Puppet_Arc.md

   - He likes and eats cats \[5:53 / 7:58]
 - The machine is the basement emits a Level 15 Dispersion Field, ripping a person's molecules in half \[8:34]
 - Ghost and Toast activate the machine, opening a dimensional rift \[10:35]
+  > "He opened the dimensional rift!" -Ghost
   - Ghost is overwhemed by Casket coming back \[10:55]
-- The program crashes again, eniding on a cliffhanger once more \[11:30]
+- The program crashes again, ending on a cliffhanger once more \[11:30]

 ----